graphile-contrib/pg-omit-archived/README.md

       pgTemplateColumnName: "is_template",
       // Include templates by default
       pgTemplateDefault: "YES",
+      // Don't default to INHERIT even if we could
+      pgTemplateDefaultInherit: false,

       /* -------- Options for 'draft' -------- */
       // Column name doesn't have to match keyword name: